p-savary/audio-transcription/README.md

 </details>

-## Summarization
-This branch includes summarization functionality using [LLama-cpp-python](https://github.com/abetlen/llama-cpp-python) to run a local language model.
-Setting up the model requires technical expertise.
-You may need to adjust code and parameters based on your hardware and system configuration.
 ### Instructions
 - Ensure that the [LLama-cpp-python](https://github.com/abetlen/llama-cpp-python) package is installed.
 Follow the official installation instructions, adjusting them based on your hardware setup.
 - Modify Model Initialization (`worker.py`, lines 215–222):